sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Refinement
 The model and the forecast works well however there are few states that will not work because they are on a different epidemic curve for example **Michigan**
-![enter image description here](/Images/Capture9.JPG)
+![enter image description here](/Images/Capture9.JPG) The model could not fit Total Cases to a Logistic Function

 **Virgin Islands**